 TIP: I always recommend pre-drilling holes before adding screws to prevent the wood from spilling.

 Install the turn buttons around the wood frame using the screws provided.
-Install enough to keep the sign in place.
+Install as many as you need to keep the sign in place.

-While the wood frame is drying, its a great time to start creating your sign.
+While the wood frame is drying, it’s a great time to make the holiday message that will be displayed.

-Prepare the wood frame to hang on the wall, but it can also be placed on a shelf.
+Now your wood frame is ready to hang on the wall, but it can also be placed on a shelf.

-If you are hanging the frame on the wall, I would recommend using 3M command strips because they require no nails.
-Not sure about them, see my step-by-step tutorial on how to hang pictures without nails in your home.
+If you are hanging the frame on the wall, I would recommend using 3M command strips to avoid damaging your walls.
+See my step-by-step tutorial on how to hang pictures without nails in your home.

-Install the frame to the wall and enjoy your new sign.
+Install the frame to the wall and enjoy your new holiday sign.

-Remember, this frame is easily changeable, just like a picture frame, removing the frame from the wall then turn the turn buttons to allow you to adjust the sign.
+Remember, this frame is easily changeable by removing the frame from the wall, and moving the turn buttons to allow you to insert a new sign.

-I can think of so many different signs this would be fantastic for, can you?
-Plus, this would be an incredible gift for someone (mother’s day, birthday, home welcoming, Christmas, any other holiday or celebration).
+I can think of so many different occasions this would be perfect for!
+Plus, this would make an incredible, customized gift for someone (Mother’s Day, birthday, home welcoming, Christmas, any other holiday or celebration).